The tech bro who wasn't on Trump's inauguration stage

 He is trying to keep his friendship with Mark Zuckerberg.

-Zuckerberg critics accused him of bowing before Trump, or blowing with the wind, by abandoning fact-checking and attending the inauguration.
+Zuckerberg critics accused him of bowing before Trump, or blowing with the wind, by abandoning professional fact-checking on Facebook in the U.S. and attending the inauguration.
 Hoffman defends his friend—as a man who is "trying to build a social infrastructure for the world," and "believes very deeply in the freedom of speech," but who should be "responsive" to governments as a responsible CEO.

 Hoffman still said he believes in fact-checking, however.
 "Social networks should, in fact, you know, kind of take a certain social responsibility."